-Luxfer remains committed to operating safe, clean, and environmentally compliant facilities while supporting our employees and communities in which we operate.
-Foundational to a sustainability strategy that positions Luxfer for long-term growth, we continuously evaluate these commitments through strong governance practices and policy development, ensuring that we always do business based on our mission and values.
-Luxfer's Board of Directors is responsible for overseeing the Company's long-term business strategy, which includes, among other things, the Company's approach to ESG and sustainability.
-The Board considers our governance-related policies and practices; our systems of risk oversight and management; how we advance environmental sustainability; health and safety; human rights; human capital management and corporate culture; cybersecurity; and the way serve our customers and support our communities.
+Luxfer remains dedicated to operating and maintaining safe, clean, and environmentally compliant operations while supporting our employees and the communities where we work.
+At the heart of our sustainability strategy, which positions Luxfer for long-term success, is a continuous evaluation of these commitments through robust governance practices and policy development.
+This ensures that we always conduct business in alignment with our mission and values.
+The Luxfer Board of Directors oversees the Company's long-term business strategy, which includes, among other priorities, our approach to ESG (Environmental, Social, and Governance) and sustainability.
+The Board reviews our governance policies and practices, systems for risk management and oversight, environmental sustainability efforts, health and safety measures, human rights policies, human capital management, corporate culture, cybersecurity, and how we serve our customers and support our communities.

-In December 2024, Luxfer will publish our third Sustainability Report, a biennial report highlighting our ongoing efforts to drive sustainability in our operations and business units.
-Building on our inaugural report published in 2020 and a subsequent update published in 2022, the 2024 Sustainability Report will include (i) more granular environmental and social data through 2023; (ii) an update on our progress towards meeting our 2025 Environmental Goals; (iii) greater discussion on sustainability governance and climate-related risks; (iv) visibility on new and ongoing sustainability initiatives; and (v) our future 2025-2027 sustainability goals and strategy.
+In December 2024, Luxfer released our third Sustainability Report, a biennial publication that outlines our ongoing sustainability initiatives across our operations and business units.
+Building on the foundations of our initial 2020 report and the update in 2022, the 2024 report includes (i) more detailed environmental and social data through 2023; (ii) an update on our progress toward achieving our 2025 Environmental Goals; (iii) a deeper discussion of sustainability governance and climate-related risks; (iv) insights into new and continuing sustainability initiatives.